Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/New-AzureRmSiteRecoveryPolicy.md

 ## PARAMETERS

 ### -Name
-Specifies a friendly name which identifies the Site Recovery replication policy.
+A string specifying a friendly name which identifies the Site Recovery replication policy.

 ```yaml
 Type: String